devshorts/scaff/README.md

     description: My bar!
   data:
     description: My name!
+    # dummy verify hook that always succeeds
+    verify_hook:
+      command: python
+      args:  [-c, import sys; sys.exit(0)]
 ```

+All fields will need to be set when requested by the user, either via a default or inputed
+by the user
 Where `foo` and `data` are keys to be used in rules like:

 ```